Law nº 13.853/2019 is sanctioned by the President of the Republic

-The Data Protection Officer shall be a legal entity or a private individual pointed by the controller of data.
-The Law has suffered vetoes regarding the requirement ofdetain legal and regulatory knowledge by the DPO and its ability to provide , and shall be apt to render specialized services on data protection, as well as concerning the jurisdiction of the.
-The NAPD will thenin regulate regulating the specific cases in which the DPO’s operation is required,processor shall appoint a Data Protection Officer, as well as the possibility of appointing a sole DPO for companies in the same economic group and the guidelines for guaranteeing the DPO’s technical and professional autonomy.
+The Data Protection Officer shall be a legal entity or a private individual appointed by the controller of data.
+The Law has suffered vetoes regarding the requirement of legal and regulatory knowledge by the DPO and its ability to provide specialized services on data protection, as well as concerning the jurisdiction of the NAPD in regulating the specific cases in which the DPO’s operation is required, the possibility of appointing a sole DPO for companies in the same economic group and the guidelines for guaranteeing the DPO’s technical and professional autonomy.
 Therefore, NAPD remains responsible to define the complementary norms and assignments of the DPO in adequacy to the Law.

 Data sharing by public entities

 Under justification that sharing of data is essential to the regular exercise of several activities and public policies, the subparagraph that established the prohibition of data sharing in several levels of public administration and with private companies has been vetoed.

 The NAPD has maintained its legal nature as part of the federal public administration, as was provided in the original text of the GLPD before the presidential vetoes.
 However, the legal nature of the NAPD has a temporary character, and it may be transformed into an entity of the indirect federal public administration with a special regime in up to 2 years from the date the structure of the LGPD comes into force.